 What is the Next Step?

-The DA will then be assessed in the same manner that Lane Cove Council considers any DA.
-The matter will go out for public comment.
+The DA will go out for public comment.
 The biggest issue is traffic flow.
 Now traffic will be funnelled through local streets in Lane Cove, Longueville and Northwood.
 When the Lane Cove Council released the plans for the redevelopment of the Golf Course, it made mention of a roundabout near Northwood Road and River Road West.
 Will this assist with the traffic flow?

 Lane Cove Council did ask the developers to contribute towards the construction costs of a roundabout at the intersection of Northwood/River Road as proposed by the applicant of the previous planning proposal.
 Pathways did not agree to this proposal.